malcolmscurlyhair/mission-pitiful/README.md

 ## Deployment

-The code is deployed as a AWS Lambda function using [sst.dev](https://sst.dev/guide.html)
+The code is deployed as an AWS Lambda function using [sst.dev](https://sst.dev/guide.html).
+Unless the `IS_LOCAL` flag is set, the app will save the results of the quiz to a DynamoDB table, so it can show aggregate totals of which companies were guessed correctly and incorrectly most often.